RealAnimmo/Detect_Error_Message/README.md

 ### Performance

 The sentence "sorry, either you mistyped the url or we deleted that page, but let's agree to blame this on you." got successfully detected as a Error message.
+NOTE: the number that is closer to 0 is True, in the following example Error Score: is -91 and Non-Error Score is -93 that means the script this the following message is a error message.

 ![alt text](https://i.postimg.cc/FK0TxgFr/Screenshot-2023-06-18-181049.png)

+Fraction Error Correctly Detected: 0.8691330756488128 3-cleared.csv

+Fraction Error Correctly Detected: 0.8759561711804837 2.csv

+Fraction Error Correctly Detected: 0.9509260511017981 1.csv